rupumped/NicksAPPS/README.md

 ### ScannerPlus
 Additional Java methods that work with Scanners to parse text by skipping lines until the desired location in the text is reached.

+### ScreenRecorder
+A screen recorder that won't produce a watermarked video.

 ### StringList
 Extends ArrayList\<String\> to enable special manipulation on Lists of Strings.
 Includes concatenation and case-agnostic comparisons.